 VTAC and direct entry

 Recognition of Prior Learning is available.

-Successful completion of our cyber security course enables you to continue your studies in the Advanced Diploma of Cyber Security, or in a diploma, advanced diploma or degree in the discipline of information technology or security.
+Successful completion of our cyber security course enables you to continue your studies in the Advanced Diploma of Cyber Security or in a diploma, advanced diploma or degree in information technology or security.